couetilc/rust-book/chp4/notes.md

 You can passed a variable allocated on the heap to a function by "reference" and ownership will not be transferred.
 The value has been "borrowed", and will be returned to the parent scope.
-You can denote a reference of a value to prepending an ampersand to the type.
+You can denote a reference of a value by prepending an ampersand to the type.
 A reference is a pointer to the pointer for a value on the heap.
 Whereas a String pointer for a heap-allocated string would contain the memory address, length, and capacity, the reference, another pointer, would